-Companies recognize the need for customer feedback.
-Learning what your customers say about your company helps you improve the customer experience, and it teaches you what kind of buzz your brand generates in customer networks – whether good or bad.
+To understand how your customers feel, you have to ask them.
+Learning what your customers say about your company helps you improve the customer experience, and it teaches you what kind of buzz your brand generates in customer networks.
 But even though companies understand the importance of customer feedback, many don’t know how to obtain it.

 Five Questions to Ask in Your CSAT Surveys

 The questions below serve as an excellent template for your CSAT survey.
-But change up the language to fit with your company’s voice and brand and to meet your unique business goals.
+Adapt the survey questions to fit your company’s voice and brand to meet your unique business goals.

-As you choose questions for your CSAT survey, mix up the types of responses your customers can give, too.
-Don’t go with all “yes or no” questions or with all open-ended questions.
-Be intentional about what you ask and what type of response would prove the most valuable to your customers and your company.
+As you choose questions for your CSAT survey, mix up the types of responses your customers can give.
+It’s helpful to avoid just “yes or no” questions or include only open-ended questions.
+Instead, be intentional about what you ask and what type of response would prove the most valuable to your customers and your company.

-It’s important to write this question with clear and concise language so your customer doesn’t wind up confused.
-With a rating question like this, you should include a scale for customer responses.
-Give customers the option to drag a sliding scale or click to select a specific number on a numbered scale.
+Write this question with clear and concise language so your customer doesn’t end up confused.
+Rating questions like this one should include a scale for customer responses.
+For example, give customers the option to drag a sliding scale or click to select a specific number on a numbered scale like in the image below.
 And, be clear about what each end of the scale represents.

 If you want even more specific results, use a sliding scale to give your customers more than just five options.
 Let’s say a customer would rather rate his experience a 4.5 instead of a 4 or a 5.
-A sliding scale gives him the freedom to choose a more specific range than a 5-numbered scale.
+A sliding scale gives him the freedom to choose a more specific range to give you more personalized and specific data.

 Use multiple choice for this question and give your customers a variety of options.
 To come up with the options, research what customers typically look for in their service interactions these days.
-This shows your customers you care about keeping up with their wants and needs.
+Give your customers specific qualities in your service to evaluate to show that you’re listening to their service needs.